 Eating, drinking, smoking, the application of cosmetics, and other similar activities that could lead to the internal uptake of radioactive contamination, are prohibited in areas where unsealed radioactive materials are used or stored.
 One's hands should always be washed after handling radioactive materials, especially before eating.

 High standards of cleanliness and good housekeeping must be maintained in all laboratories where radioactive material is present.

 4. Janitorial Staff

 Janitorial personnel shall not empty any containers or otherwise remove any material marked as "Radioactive Material".
 Janitorial staff will perform their duties such as mopping in “clean” areas (meeting unrestricted release limits for removable contamination) only.
-The AI or designated radiation worker shall be responsible for all housekeeping otherwise.
+The RI or designated radiation worker shall be responsible for all housekeeping otherwise.

 5. Glassware and other Utensils

 Contaminated glassware and other utensils shall be segregated from other laboratory glassware or utensils and will be labeled with tape or tags bearing the radiation trifoil and the words "CAUTION RADIOACTIVE MATERIAL".

 Staging areas should be used to segregate clean from contaminated material.
 This "staging area" may be a table, an entire bench top or a portion of a bench top, and should be delineated by placing yellow and magenta tape or rope around the perimeter of the area, and a sign bearing the radiation caution symbol and the words "CONTAMINATED AREA".

 b.
 Although the entire laboratory is a "RADIOACTIVE MATERIALS AREA" and any item within the lab has a potential for becoming contaminated, items within this area will be considered to be contaminated and should be surveyed before being removed to clean areas of the lab or before being removed from the lab proper.